How to Repair Stucco and Concrete Block

 Your mix may have been too dry and the concrete block sucked too much moisture from the mix too fast.
 This can also cause the repair material to not be as strong as it could be.

-Your new repair material will not stick to dirty concrete block or that covered with algae or mold.
+No, your new repair material will not stick to dirty concrete block or that covered with algae or mold.

 I use Stain Solver, a certified organic oxygen bleach, to get mold, algae and other dirt from concrete block or stucco.